 What about my child’s bones and muscles?

 While calcium and protein are essential for growing strong bones and muscles, cow’s milk is not the best place to get it.
-The calcium in cow’s milk is only 30% bioavailable and has a high amount of phosphorus, which some suggest may trigger calcium resorption from the bones when consumed in excess.
+The calcium in cow’s milk is only 33 percent bioavailable and has a high amount of phosphorus, which some suggest may trigger calcium resorption from the bones when consumed in excess.
 This reabsorption may make bones brittle over time.
-Additionally, milk contains d-galactose, a sugar that promotes oxidative stress and inflammation, which is linked to loss of muscle and bone.
+Additionally, milk contains D-galactose—a sugar that promotes oxidative stress and inflammation—which is linked to loss of muscle and bone.

 Meanwhile, fruits and vegetables have been shown to strengthen bones.
 In fact, many plant foods are high in bioavailable calcium.
-The calcium found in almonds, tahini, kidney beans, and most dark leafy greens is over 50% more bioavailable to the human body than the calcium in cow’s milk.
+The calcium found in almonds, tahini, kidney beans, and most dark leafy greens is over 50 percent bioavailable to the human body.
+This means that while there may be less overall calcium in certain plant foods in comparison to cows’ milk, the body absorbs far more of it.
+One cup of kale, for example, has as much bioavailable calcium as one cup of cows’ milk.
+Put that kale in a fruity smoothie and your kid will drink it down.

-Switch4Good expert dietitian, Matt Ruscigno, says “There is no nutritional need for cow’s milk; humans are the only mammals who drink milk as adults or from another species.
-The nutrients in milk, namely calcium and protein, can easily be found in plant foods.”
+Switch4Good dietitian, Matt Ruscigno, says “There is no nutritional need for cow’s milk; humans are the only mammals who drink milk as adults or from another species.
+The nutrients in milk—namely calcium and protein—can easily be found in plant foods.”

-For dousing morning cereal or drinking straight from the glass, flax milk is a far superior option to cow’s milk.
-Flax milk naturally contains 7 grams of plant-based protein and serves as a significant source of omega-3’s.
-You can find Good Karma Foods flax milk in most supermarkets and specialty health food stores.
-Flavors come in Unsweetened, Vanilla, and Chocolate, and they even make shelf-stable lunchbox-sized cartons.
+For dousing morning cereal or drinking straight from the glass, pea milk is a far superior option to cow’s milk.
+Pea milk naturally contains 8 grams of plant-based protein—the same amount as cows’ milk.
+You can find Ripple pea milk in most supermarkets and specialty health food stores.
+Flavors come in unsweetened, vanilla, and chocolate, and they even make shelf-stable lunchbox-sized cartons.

-Other notable options: Soy milk (8 grams of protein) and Oatmilk (creamy, delicious, and fortified with 50% of the recommended daily vitamin B12).
+Other notable options: Soy milk (8 grams of protein) and oat milk (creamy, delicious, and fortified with 50 percent of the recommended daily vitamin B12).

 Swap Dairy Mac & Cheese for Cashew-Based Sauce

-Nut-free option: Bean based sauce (packed with protein!), nutritional-yeast based sauce (aka “noochy noodles,” an excellent source of B-vitamins), or veggie-based sauce (made from vitamin-rich butternut squash).
+Other notable/nut-free options: Bean-based sauce (packed with protein!), nutritional-yeast-based sauce (aka “noochy noodles,” an excellent source of B-vitamins), or veggie-based sauce (made from vitamin-rich butternut squash).

 Oat milk is chocolatey and super creamy but without the excess sugar of chocolate-flavored cow’s milk.
 Our favorite brand is Oatly, which is available at Whole Foods and other specialty stores.
 It contains 25% of daily calcium, 50% daily vitamin B12, 20% of daily vitamin D, and 11% daily fiber.
 Now that’s balanced nutrition.